Room Draw FAQs

 9. What should I remember about specific rooms?

-13. I get good grades.
+14. I get good grades.
 Shouldn't I have priority over someone who does not get good grades?
 No. The Room Draw process at Gustavus is not merit-based.
-There are lots of reasons why this is the case... but the main reason is that specific grades are pretty subjective to the person, to the situation, etc. For example, if a student has a documented learning disability and may never be able to get straight A's no matter how much they study, should they have limited options for housing?
+There are lots of reasons why this is the case... but the main reason is that specific grades are pretty subjective to the person, to the situation, etc. For example, if a student has a documented learning disability and may never be able to get straight A's no matter how much they study, we feel they should not have limited options for housing.
 The system is intended to be as fair as possible for as many people as possible.